Birth of

 B. Disappeared and reappeared

-C. Moved ahead of them and stopped over the place where Jesus
+C. Moved ahead of them and stopped over the place where Jesus was

 D. Was just a mirage